Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

-Finally, there is an extensive literature on nodal pricing and different pricing rules to deal with the non-convexities of power markets.
-We refer the interested reader to \citet{liberopoulos2016critical} for an excellent overview.
-The most prominent examples are Integer Programming (IP) pricing \citep{oneill2005efficient} and Convex Hull (CH) pricing \citep{gribik2007market, hogan2003minimum, Bichler.2021}.
-IP pricing is used in a number of U.S. markets and so are versions of CH pricing.
-Both pricing rules require side-payments by the market operator to compensate losses of market participants (make-whole payments, MWPs) or even to compensate all incentives to deviate from the efficient allocation (lost opportunity costs, LOCs).
+Finally, there is an extensive literature on nodal pricing and different pricing rules to deal with the non-convexities of power markets \citet{liberopoulos2016critical}.
+The most prominent examples of nodal pricing rules are Integer Programming (IP) pricing \citep{oneill2005efficient} and Convex Hull (CH) pricing \citep{gribik2007market, hogan2003minimum, Bichler.2021}.
+Both are used in a number of U.S. markets \citep{MISO.2019,PJM.2018} and require side-payments by the market operator to compensate losses of market participants (make-whole payments) or even to compensate all incentives to deviate from the efficient allocation (lost opportunity costs).
 These pricing rules are now being discussed in Europe in the context of non-uniform pricing rules.
+In particular, \cite{Pollitt2023} analyzes whether and how nodal prices should be implemented in Europe.
 CH pricing is known to provide poor congestion signals.
-We also draw on a recent proposal by \citet{Ahunbay.2024OR} that trades off make-whole payments and the quality of the congestion signal and evaluate these three pricing rules in the context of our study, which provides input for the discussion on non-uniform pricing in the EU day-ahead market \citep{AllNEMOCommittee.2023.Nonuniform}.
+We also draw on a recent proposal by \citet{Ahunbay.2024OR} that trades off make-whole payments and the quality of congestion signals, and evaluate these three pricing rules in the context of our study, which provides input for the discussion on non-uniform pricing in the EU day-ahead market \citep{AllNEMOCommittee.2023.Nonuniform}.